-- A 'one size fits all' approach to role function and structure of local government is unlikely to meet the needs of the region's different councils (and for that matter New Zealand's needs). - The need to address the unique changes taking place in different local authorities suggests that local government has an important role to play, not just in central government's vision of 'core services', but in working with their communities to determine how best to adjust to very different socio-economic circumstances.
+- A 'one size fits all' approach to role function and structure of local government is unlikely to meet the differing needs of urban and periurban councils on the one hand and rural and provincial councils on the other (and for that matter New Zealand's needs). - The need to address the unique changes taking place in different local authorities suggests that local government has an important role to play, not just in central government's vision of 'core services', but in working with their communities to determine how best to adjust to very different socio-economic circumstances.